kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 ### Target of Authorization

-The `targetRef` of the policy specifies the workload(s) to which the policy applies
+The `targetRef` of the policy specifies the workload(s) to which the policy applies.

+Note: Its worth noting that a policy will only ever target objects within the its namespace.
+Targeting objects in different namespaces brings security concerns, and while some implementations has some semantics to target across all namespaces (cluster-wide), the overall preference is to have a specific ClusterAuthorizationPolicy resource for this purpose.

 > Note: in sidecar mode, it happens to also be the policy enforcement point, in ambient however, this is not true.